apache/incubator-graphar/README.rst

 to GraphAr itself or GraphAr integrations in other projects, we'd be happy to have you involved.

 - Ask questions on `GitHub Discussions`_.
 We welcome all kinds of questions, from beginner to advanced!
-- Follow our activity and ask for feature requests on `GitHub issues <https://github.com/alibaba/GraphAr/issues>`_.
+- Follow our activity and ask for feature requests on `GitHub Issues`_.
 - Join our `Weekly Community Meeting`_.

 Read through our `community introduction`_ to learn about our communication channels, governance, and more.